 I think that in itself is exactly what this Muy’Ono Resort envisioned when they designed this paradise destination.
 They pictured a glistening sunset and you walking barefoot, past the breezy palms on your way to a hammock, pina colada in hand and a smile from ear to ear reminiscing on a day of fly fishing that you won’t ever forget.

-You can book your adventure down to Thatch Caye by visiting their website or emailing email@example.com.
+If you are looking to plan a fly fishing adventure down to Thatch Caye shoot us an email at firstname.lastname@example.org.
 For more information on Lincoln Westby and Blue Horizon Belize check them out online here.